MedSafe-Dx (v0): Methodology & Results

 4.2.2 Mixture-of-Experts Panel

-Testing whether an ensemble of 3 models from different vendors, combined with a synthesizer, improves safety over individual models.
+Testing whether an ensemble of 3 models from different vendors, combined with a synthesizer, improves safety over individual models on a 100-case exploratory subset.

 | Configuration | Safety | Top-3 | Missed Esc |